cajr11/fusion-cryptoapp-reactjs/README.md

 # Fusion Dapp

-Fusion is a decentralised application which renders latest crypto data and connects to users' MetaMask wallets to authenticate and enable them to cinteract with the blockchain.
+Fusion is a decentralised application which renders latest crypto data and connects to users' MetaMask wallets to authenticate and enable them to interact with the blockchain in order to carry out transactions.

 ## Demo